 - Sales process customisation: Configure and customise deal stages and properties easily.

 - Mobile capabilities: Mobile app for users on the move.

 - Sales Automation: Lead allocation, rotation, and notifications to peed us the sales process.

 - Ease of use: Clean & uncomplicated user interface.

-- Value for money: Pricing suited to the South African market
+- Value for money: Scalable pricing suited to the South African market

-- CPQ: Configure, price, quote (CPQ) is a sales tool for salespeople and admins to quickly generate quotes.
+- Quoting (CPQ): Configure, price, quote (CPQ) is a sales tool for the sales team and admins to generate quotes quickly.

-- Marketing integration: Bulk email sends, website lead capture forms, social media integration, and marketing automation.
+- Marketing integration: Bulk email sends, WhatApps, website lead capture forms, social media integration, and marketing automation.

 - Communication features: Internal chat, tag members, Slack and Google Drive integration.

 - Setup and maintenance: Does an external consultant or dedicated employee have to set it up and maintain it?